UIUC-iSchool-DataViz/spring2020/syllabus.md

 Each assignment will be 50% "correctness" and 50% the narrative description of the process.
 "Correctness" in this case indicates that the code runs without issue, results are produced, and each component of the assignment is completed.
-The narrative description of the process will be graded on grammar and completeness.
+The narrative description of the process will be graded on grammar (less so) and completeness (more so).

 ### Grading Policy